-This report is made solely to the Association's members, as a body, in accordance with the Co-operative and Community Benefit Societies Act 2014.
+This report is made solely to the Association's members as a body, in accordance with Part 7 of the Cooperative and Community Benefit Societies Act 2014.
 Our audit work has been undertaken so that we might state to the Association's members those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Association and the Association's members as a body for our audit work, for this report, or for the opinions we have formed.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Association and the Association's members as a body, for our audit work, for this report, or for the opinions we have formed.

+CT

-Chartered Accountants and Statutory Auditor 61 Dublin Street Edinburgh EH3 6NL
+Chartered Accountants and Statutory Auditor

+61 Dublin Street

+Edinburgh

+EH3 6NL